eemilhaa/ot-harjoitustyo/documentation/architecture.md

 The most important packages here are the game package and the ui package.
 The **ui** package hosts the code related to the graphical user interface while the **game** package hosts all the code that makes the game itself happen.
 Both these packages use the **DataBase** class - the game uses it to store information, and the ui queries and displays its contents.
 Both the game and ui also depend on the **loaders** package.
 This package provides means to access files in the assets folder.
 For the ui this means loading fonts to display text, and the game itself of course needs a way to load images to implement the visuals.

 ### File structure
-See below for a more in-depth look at the file structure of the project
+Here's a closer look at how the project's files are structured:

-###
 ![file-structure](./images/file-structure.png)

+This structure is my attempt to follow the single repository principle.
+All classes are in their own files, and the files should have a clear purpose.
+On a package-level all the files that go into a package should make sense as components of said package.

+Another goal of the project is to be as extensible as possible.
+This means that rather than being locked to represent a single thing, many of the classes are implemeted with the intention that many instances will be generated using them.
+For example, instead of every level in the game being its own class, there is just one Level class.
+Using that class with different parameters any number of levels can be generated with minimal amount of new code.

+See below for a more in-depth look at the classes and their relationships.

 ## The most important classes and their relationships in a class diagram
-This diagram is not exhaustive - instead of depicting every single class, method and dependency, it focuses on providing an understandable overview of the most important ones.
+This diagram is not exhaustive - instead of depicting every nuance, it focuses on providing an understandable overview.
 ```mermaid
 classDiagram

   class Player{
     controls()
     update_position()